tmtsoftware/esw-web-app-example/docs/src/main/flows/db-flow.md

 Scala
 : @@snip [RaDecRepository.scala](../../../../backend/src/main/scala/org/tmt/sample/impl/db/RaDecRepository.scala) { #add-repository }

-Add a method to insert data into the DB.
-The `query` method of the `DSLContext` is used to construct a SQL `INSERT` statement to insert our formatted RA/Dec strings along with a random UUID.
+Add a method to this class to insert data into the DB.
+The `query` method of the `DSLContext` is used to construct an SQL `INSERT` statement to insert our formatted RA/Dec strings along with a UUID.
 The CSW Database Service provides an asynchronous execute method, which returns a negative value on error.
 Since the insert is done asynchronously, this method returns a `Future`.